makersacademy/bowling-challenge/README.md

 Wrote a test that with a first roll of 9, attempting to record a roll of 2 or above will raise an error.
 Red.

+- Added a constant property of DEFAULT_AVAILABLE_ROLLS as an array from 0 to 10.
+- Added a property of currentAvailableRolls assigned with the default available rolls to start with.
+- In record in the condition that the current roll is 1, added a condition that if the score was not 10 (a strike) assign the currentAvailableRolls with DEFAULT_AVAILABLE_ROLLS.
+Then splice from position 11 - score to find where the cut off is, then delete with the value of the score to remove all the remaining elements.
+- if the current roll is 2, re